A double helping - we always feel that we'd like more time to cover a wide variety of rabbit anaesthetic subjects - and now we can!

 - Hospital care before and after anaesthesia.

-- Manual and electronic anaesthesia monitoring - how to use and interpret monitors to help your patients.
+- Manual and electronic anaesthesia monitoring

 - How to apply high quality companion animal anaesthesia and analgesia to rabbits.